ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   positioned exactly opposite to the cylinder whenever it fires.
 - Without the counterweight, you will have a rotating imbalance in the engine.
 With the counterweight, you achieve perfect primary balance.
-- Well: I should note that with two crank pins, you'll have a rocking couple so not totally perfect primary balance.
+- Technically you do have a rocking couple, but it is minimized because the shared crank pin means the cylinders are almost in same plane.
 - Also: you will have _secondary_ imbalance, just like with an inline twin.
-- In terms of rotational imbalance: this should be better than with inline, because the two cylinders share a crankpin.
+  - **TODO**: What is the magnitude?

 ## Comparison With Inline Twins

 - The uneven firing interval gives a characteristic sound, but it also means uneven power delivery.
+  - Not worse than the 180deg inline twin though...
   - This could be good on dirt, because it allows the tire to recover traction.
 - The 270deg parallel twins have a lot of the same characteristics as